OHC Scope of Practice

 Training curriculum and certification is intended to ensure the COHC is able to:

-• Understand the auditory effects of noise
+- Identify three auditory effects of hazardous noise exposure.

 Anatomy, Physiology, and Diseases of the Ear